idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

-In the most cases, the configuration of a port’s parameters can be done using `ip`, `ifconfig`, `ifup2`, `ifdown2`, `ifquery` or `ethtool` linux commands.
+In most cases, the configuration of a port’s parameters can be done using `ip`, `ifconfig`, `ifup2`, `ifdown2`, `ifquery` or `ethtool` linux commands.
 The detailed command description and usage examples are provided in this section.
 # Port Identification
 In order to specify the corresponding switch port name in Linux, use the following udev rule.
 It sets the interface name in the kernel driver, based on kernel port properties, such as switch ID and port ID.
 `SUBSYSTEM=="net", ACTION=="add", ATTR{phys_switch_id}=="00", ATTR{phys_port_name}!="", NAME="sw0p$attr{phys_port_name}"`